 Traditionally, the herb has been used in combination with the leaves of walnut (Juglans regia) as an external treatment for wounds, cuts, and scrapes.

 The herb is sometimes recommended as a remedy for hemorrhoids by adding the dried herb in a bath water or as an extraction in hot water as an eyewash for conjunctivitis.

 Dosage and Administration

 As an herbal infusion (tea): Add one or two teaspoonfuls of the dried herb to one cup of boiling water and allow it to soak for 15 minutes before straining.
 Three cups a day is often recommended for therapeutic benefits.

 As a tincture: 1 to 2 ml three times daily.

 Possible Side Effects and Interactions of Fumitory

 Fumitory should only be used in small amounts.
-The herb has toxic effect in large doses and can cause severe diarrhea, muscle cramps and breathlessness.
+The herb has a toxic effect in large doses and can cause severe diarrhea, muscle cramps, and breathlessness.

 Until more research is carried out to document the herb’s safety, it is advised that children and pregnant or breastfeeding women do not use it.